-The flight is generally the easier means of transport, but depending on how much gear you’ll be travelling with, you may want to consider the ferry.
+The flight is generally the easier means of transport, but depending on how much gear you’ll be traveling with, you may want to consider the ferry.

 Kiting at the East Bay Resort.